Edouard-Legoupil/XlsFormPrettyPrint/README.md

  *  `dir`:  the directory in which to find the xlsform and where to save the output file (absolute path or relative to current working directory).

- *  `xlsformfile`:  Path to your questionnaire file as character
+ *  `xlsformfile`:  Name of the questionnaire file as character.
+The package is not designed to validate your xlsform.
+Please use xlsform validator beforehand.

  *  `label_language`:  Language to be used in case you have more than one.
 If not specified, the 'default_language' in the 'settings' worksheet is used.
 If that is not specified and more than one language is in the XlsForm, the language that comes first within column order will be used.
-If Arabic, then right-to-left will be used and special characters will be managed.

 You can check and example here: the [xlsform](https://github.com/Edouard-Legoupil/XlsFormPrettyPrint/blob/master/inst/demo.xlsx?raw=true) and the resulting [word](https://github.com/Edouard-Legoupil/XlsFormPrettyPrint/blob/master/inst/skeleton.docx?raw=true)